Framework-R-D/phlex-design/doc/data_flow.rst

 .. graphviz:: graphviz/unfold-transform-fold-hof.gv
    :align: center

-In addition, the topology of the sequence-based graph remains the same regardless of the values of :math:`n`; the topology of the object-based graph becomes intractable as :math:`n` increases.
+In addition, the topology of the sequence-based graph remains the same regardless of the value of :math:`n`; the topology of the object-based graph becomes intractable as :math:`n` increases.

 The vast majority of graphs included in this design document adopt the sequence-based data-flow representation.